 Q: What guidebooks do you recommend for planning a trip?
 There are just so many to choose from.

-A: I am an unabashed guidebook whore.
+A: I am an unabashed guidebook junkie.
 I buy them for places I can’t afford and will not likely visit in the next five years.
 If I’m only visiting one city, like Las Vegas, Amsterdam or Dublin, or I just want to do a little bit of research, I like Dorling Kindersley’s Top 10 books because they are pocket-sized, have great pictures and provide easy itineraries.
 For longer trips (and when I’m willing to splurge), I trust the knowledge of Rick Steves, Lonely Planet or Frommer’s.
+E-books and apps are a great alternative if you want to skip the book weight.
 And if you really want to know about a place, check out my Links page and read about your destination from (mostly) unbiased blogger sources who have been there.

 Q: I’m visiting Charleston.
 What should I see?
 Where should I stay?
 Where should I eat?

 A: There is no easy way to answer this question because I love this city more than anywhere else on earth.
 It’s my second home and I hope to be back there soon.
 But I will try.
 Let’s start with the accommodations.
-The Embassy Suites in Marion Square is the ideal location, steps away from the shopping and restaurants of King Street.
-It is also housed in the former campus of The Citadel, the military college of South Carolina, so it has that history vibe, and they have an AMAZING breakfast buffet.
-I also love the Marriott on Lockwood Boulevard and the Doubletree Suites Market.
+There’s been a new rise in boutique hotels, which will cost you a fair amount but are unique.
+The Spectator, Zero George, and Restoration on King are a few.
+Not So Hostel is a favorite of mine for private rooms.
+And, of course, Airbnb.
 Now for the restaurants.
 You should know that there are hundreds of amazing restaurants in Charleston, including some James Beard award winners, but here are my personal favorites.
 For the hands-down best seafood in town, go to Bowen’s Island Restaurant on James Island and bring cash (and don’t believe anyone who tells you The Wreck is better).
 For breakfast with locals, go to the Marina Variety Store Restaurant on Lockwood.
 They have the best grits in town and a view of the Ashley River harbor.
 For sandwiches go to Groucho’s, for Mexican go to Santi’s, for chicken and waffles go to Sunday brunch at A.C.’s, for a more fancy dinner go to Hall’s Chophouse or McCrady’s.
 I could go on and on.
 And as for attractions, skip horse tours.
 I mean this.
 Go to Sullivan’s Island and have lunch at Poe’s Tavern.
-Skip Fort Sumter and instead go to Magnolia Cemetery.
+Skip Fort Sumter and instead, go to Magnolia Cemetery.
 If you want a picnic in the park, you’ve got Marion Square, The Battery or Hampton Park.
-To see the non-sketchy side of North Charleston, go to Park Circle.
-This list could go on forever, so if you want more information, consult my “Best of Charleston” post or (shamless plug) buy my Caroline in the City Guide to Charleston e-book.

 Q: I’m visiting Atlanta.
 What should I see?
 Where should I stay?
 Where should I eat?

 A: As with Charleston, this is a nearly impossible question to answer, seeing as I’ve lived here for over 20 years.
-I will start with places to eat, since it will take the longest: a hot dog at The Varsity, chicken and waffles at Gladys Knight and Ron Winan’s Chicken and Waffles, burgers at The Vortex, pizza at Fellini’s and Mexican at Nuevo Laredo Cantina.
+I will start with places to eat since it will take the longest: a hot dog at The Varsity, burgers at The Vortex, pizza at Fellini’s and Mexican at Nuevo Laredo Cantina.
 There are a lot of great restaurants, but these are my personal favorites.
-Since I haven’t stayed in many hotels in Atlanta, seeing as how I live there, I can only recommend the Marriott Marquis, the Omni CNN Center and the Urban Oasis Bed and Breakfast.
-And of course the attractions can’t be missed.
 You MUST go to a Braves game if they are in season, or whatever sports team of your choosing if baseball isn’t your thing.
 Check out the kooky shops in Little Five Points and go bar-hopping in Buckhead and The Highlands.
 Have a picnic in Piedmont Park and soak up some culture at the High Museum of Art.
 Even the touristy spots aren’t bad, especially the CNN Center, Georgia Aquarium and the World of Coke, all located within the same block.
-Now I will have to refer to my “Best of Atlanta” post for the rest or my itinerary on Unanchor.
+Now I will have to refer to my itinerary on Unanchor.

 Q: Why do you travel alone?
 Can’t you find friends to go with you?